 The mission of McMillen Health is to provide vital, effective preventive health education that promotes physical, emotional, and social well-being.

-Founded in 1981, McMillen Health is a 501(c)(3) non-profit organization and one of fewer than 20 such health education organizations nationwide.
+Founded in 1981, McMillen Health is a 501(c)(3) non-profit organization and one of less than 5 such health education organizations nationwide.
 McMillen is recognized as the number one resource for health education in the Northern Indiana region – reaching more than 50,000 students annually.
 We are housed in a 16,000 square foot facility with four themed teaching theaters, a 125 seat auditorium, and a Great Hall with various hands-on displays.
-We have 17 full- and part-time staff members.
+We have 17 full and part-time staff members.
 Our seven professional educators all hold a four-year degree, or higher in either education or a health-related field.
-To date, McMillen has provided fact-based health information and education to over 1.75 million students nationally & internationally.
+To date, McMillen has provided fact-based health information and education to over 1.86 million students nationally & internationally.

 In order to best meet the needs of those we serve, McMillen Health offers programs here at our facility, on site at a school or organization within 150 miles, and distance learning with up to four classes at once in one of our two state-of-the-art distance learning studios.